 - Advocacy NGOs defend or promote a specific cause and seek to influence policies and practices.

-NGOs are not part of any government, but they may overlap with functions of some government agencies, such as providing disaster relief or supporting economic development.
-Unlike governmental organizations, NGOs have greater flexibility and autonomy in their decision-making processes and are not directly governed by state authorities.
-Because they are independent from any government, NGOs rely on various sources of funding, including donations, grants and fundraising efforts to support their operations and activities.
+Though they are not part of any government, NGOs may overlap with functions of some government agencies, such as providing disaster relief or supporting economic development.
+However, NGOs have greater flexibility and autonomy in their decision-making processes and are not directly governed by state authorities.
+NGOs rely on various sources of funding to support their operations and activities, including donations, grants and fundraising efforts.

 If you’re interested in joining a particular NGO, be sure to properly research the organization to review its mission statement, history and operations to be sure it aligns with your interests.